kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 Remember to remove all console logging for production code.

 That's it for implementing AES 256 CBC in OpenSSL.
-To learn how to perform AES encryption using Apple’s CommonCrypto library see [this article](https://kolinsturt.github.io/lessons/2014/01/01/common_crypto).
+To learn how to perform AES encryption on other mobile platforms, check out the [iOS Encryption Tutorial](http://code.tutsplus.com/tutorials/securing-ios-data-at-rest-encryption--cms-28786) and [Encryption Tutorial for Android](https://www.raywenderlich.com/778533-encryption-tutorial-for-android-getting-started).

 If you're interested in learning more about other popular modes of operation, check out [AES GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).